noprompt/lein-garden/README.md

 ## Requirements

-This plugin requires Clojure version `1.5.1` or higher.
+This plugin requires Clojure version `1.6.0` or higher and Leiningen version `2.4.3` or higher.

 ## Installation